If you ask me, the whole concept of retirement is weird.

 Now it’s been taken to the extreme.
 It’s celebrated if you can retire “early” (who decides what’s early!?), everyone apparently has a “number” and one of the concerns we push on 21 year olds coming out of school is that they should start saving for retirement.
 Even though that might be 40 years away at the earliest.

 But before I go off on a tangent here, I do believe that retirement is something that has lost it’s real meaning.
 I don’t believe there is such a thing as a true “retirement”.
 Instead, I believe that life has phases, and for one to remain healthy, both physically and mentally, you must always be involved in some sort of work.
 Work in “retirement” can be whatever you want it to be – volunteering in the community, consulting in your field of expertise, or trying to start a business in a passion you’ve held for the last 20 years.
-It can also be raising your grandchildren, or a healthy mixture of all of these things.
+It can also be assisting in raising your grandchildren, or a healthy mixture of all of these things.

 Having my education in psychology, it’s fascinating to see how different clients approach retirement – some see it as a defining moment in their life where they can do the things they’ve been waiting to do for decades, while others view it as a non-event as they’ve been living their “ideal life” since they were 35.
 Most worryingly, others view it as something they’ll never achieve because they don’t believe they’ll have enough money to do so – even if they have more than enough.
 It’s not a one-size-fits-all approach anymore.